isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 Clean the meat well, cut it into small pieces, and fry them.
 Sauté red onions, garlic, ginger and lemongrass in cooking oil.
 Then add the thinly sliced dried chillies and stir.
 Add the fried meat and cut tofu, followed by shrimp paste, and a bit of salt, sugar and tamarind juice.
 If you like, add some *pati santan* (undiluted coconut milk).
 Stir until dry, and remove from heat. *Sambal goreng* is also made with tempeh and thinly sliced long beans.

 <u>Toffa's notes </u>
+1. Fry the beef and remove from pan.
+(Maybe  use a non-stick pan.)
+2. Fry the tofu and remove from pan.
+3. Remove some of the oil from the pan.
+Leave enough oil to cook the rest of the dish and assemble all the ingredients.
+4. Fry shallots, garlic, ginger and lemongrass until fragrant, the shallots become cooked or turn translucent, and the garlic slightly golden.
+5. Add the red chillies and fry briefly until they wilt or slightly soften.
+6. Add the beef and tofu.
+7. In a small bowl, add belacan and tamarind paste.
+Add water to dissolve the belacan and mix in the tamarind paste.
+8. Pour mixture into the pan.
+Ensure enough liquid to nicely coat the beef and tofu.
+This allows for the belacan and tamarind mixture to be absorbed by the beef and tofu.
+If it is too dry, it will be harder for the beef and tofu to absorb the seasoning.
+It is okay if you add too much water; you can always cook it down.
+9. Add salt and sugar to taste while there is still liquid in the pan.
+Note: Not too much salt since the belacan is already salty.
+10. The final dish should have with little to no gravy.

  ![](/images/Videos:%20From%20Book%20to%20Cook/siti%20radhiah_sambal%20goreng%20with%20beef%20and%20tofu.png)